Aesculus hippocastanum: Description

 Aesculus hippocastanum is a large tree, growing to about 39 m tall with a domed crown of stout branches.
 On old trees, the outer branches are often pendulous with curled-up tips.
 The leaves are opposite and palmately compound, with 5–7 leaflets 13–30 cm long, making the whole leaf up to 60 cm across, with a 7–20 cm petiole.
-The leaf scars left on twigs after the leaves have fallen have a distinctive horseshoe shape, complete with seven "nails".
-The flowers are usually white with a yellow to pink blotch at the base of the petals; they are produced in spring in erect panicles 10–30 cm tall with about 20–50 flowers on each panicle.
-Its pollen is not poisonous for honey bees.
+The leaf scars, left on twigs after leaves fall, have a distinctive horseshoe shape, complete with seven "nails".

+In late spring, polygamomonoecious erect panicles of about 4–5 flowers bloom from jointed pedicels.
+The petals are usually white with a yellow to pink blotch at the base.
+The pollen is not poisonous for honey bees.
 Usually only 1–5 fruits develop on each panicle.
 The shell is a green, spiky capsule containing one (rarely two or three) nut-like seeds called conkers or horse-chestnuts.
 Each conker is 2–4 cm in diameter, glossy nut-brown with a whitish scar at the base.